microsoft/api-guidelines/azure/Guidelines.md

 All Azure APIs **MUST** use explicit versioning.
 It's critical that clients can count on services to be stable over time, and it's critical that Azure services can add features and make changes.

-The OneAPI guidelines offer a couple of different options on how to specify an API version and guidance on what constitutes a breaking change.
+The Microsoft API guidelines offer a couple of different options on how to specify an API version and guidance on what constitutes a breaking change.
 This section of the Azure API guidelines describes which options are required of Azure services as well as some guidance about deprecation policy.
 There is also a section about additional versioning practices necessary to support Azure Stack and Azure compatibility.

 ### Specifying the version in Azure

-The OneAPI guidelines give two options for how services and clients communicate the version: a url segment and a query parameter.
+The Microsoft API guidelines give two options for how services and clients communicate the version: a url segment and a query parameter.
 Azure services **MUST** use the api-version query parameter.
 For example:

 ```
 GET http://blobstore.azure.com/foo.com/acct1/c1/blob2?api-version=1.0